What is the MVRA?

 I have a property that I live in part of the year and would like to rent out to visitors when I am not in Maui.
 Can I get a B&B permit to do this?

-MVRA is working hard to get the county to pass a permitting process specifically for STRH properties.
-If you would like to see this happen please support our efforts by joining MVRA today.
-If you are already a members please ask us how you can help with your time and efforts in this ongoing process.
+Please support our efforts to keep legislation and taxation of short term rental properties fair.
+Join MVRA today.
+If you are already a member please ask us how you can help with your time and efforts in this ongoing process.